alankarmisra/tablegen-tutorial/chapter-06-types.md

 }
 ```

-{% hint style="info" %}
+!!!note
     TableGen only supports decimal types i.e. floating point numbers won’t even parse.
 While this might seem like a gross omission, I haven’t seen any instances within the compiler construction framework where I wished I had floating point support.
 Having said that, if you absolutely MUST use floating point numbers in your code generation, you could represent them as strings and allow the backend to parse said strings.
-{% endhint %}